Truman Sports Complex

-The Truman Sports Complex is a sports and entertainment facility located in Kansas City, Missouri.
-It is home to two major sports venues: Arrowhead Stadium, home of the National Football League's Kansas City Chiefs, and Kauffman Stadium, home of Major League Baseball's Kansas City Royals.
-The complex also hosts various other events during the year.
+The Truman Sports Complex is a sports and entertainment facility in Kansas City, Missouri.
+It includes two major league sports venues: GEHA Field at Arrowhead Stadium, which is home to the National Football League's Kansas City Chiefs, and Kauffman Stadium, which hosts Major League Baseball's Kansas City Royals.
+The complex also hosts various other events during the rest of the year.